-Because the University's grievance procedure is not a civil proceeding or state action, there is no right against self-incrimination.
-However, the Decision-maker cannot draw an inference regarding responsibility based solely on a Party's or witness's absence from the Hearing or refusal to answer cross-examination or other questions.
+Because the university's grievance procedure is not a civil proceeding or state action, there is no right against self-incrimination.
+However, the Decision-maker may not draw an inference regarding responsibility based solely on a Party's or witness's absence from the Hearing or refusal to answer cross-examination or other questions.

-Availability of Evidence
+3.7.4 Availability of Evidence

-The University will make all of the evidence that was subject to inspection and review by the Parties in connection with the preparation of the Investigative Report available at the Hearing to give each Party equal opportunity to refer to such evidence during the Hearing, including for purposes of cross-examination.
-Parties must notify the Title IX Coordinator at least 24 hours prior to the Hearing regarding any physical evidence, transcripts, recordings, or other items requested to be physically available at the Hearing.
+The university will make all evidence that was subject to inspection and review by the Parties in connection with the preparation of the Investigative Report available at the Hearing, digitally or otherwise, to give each Party equal opportunity to refer to such evidence during the Hearing, including for purposes of cross-examination.
+Parties must notify the Title IX Coordinator at least twenty-four (24) hours prior to the Hearing regarding any physical evidence, transcripts, recordings, or other items requested to be physically available at the Hearing.

-Conducting the Hearing
+3.7.5 Conducting the Hearing